UFMG-Autobotz/Autobotz-Simulator/Plugins/GENERIC_set_parameters/README.md

 **Note:** The param number is used by the parser to differentiate parameters and is not related to the actual parameters created.

-The jointN tag has 1 required attribute: `param` wich is the name of the ROS parameter setted.
+The jointN tag has 1 required attribute: `parameter` wich is the name of the ROS parameter setted.
 The value goes inside of the tag.

 ###### Example:
 ```xml